nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Expected output:
 ```
 ____________________________________________________________
-You are currently looking at the topic: Oral Presentation
+Entering the topic Level for the Oral Presentation topic.
 ____________________________________________________________
 ____________________________________________________________
 Type help for all available commands